gardener/gardener-extension-provider-alicloud/docs/usage-as-operator.md

 # Using the Alicloud provider extension with Gardener as operator

-The [`core.gardener.cloud/v1alpha1.CloudProfile` resource](https://github.com/gardener/gardener/blob/master/example/30-cloudprofile.yaml) declares a `providerConfig` field that is meant to contain provider-specific configuration.
+The [`core.gardener.cloud/v1beta1.CloudProfile` resource](https://github.com/gardener/gardener/blob/master/example/30-cloudprofile.yaml) declares a `providerConfig` field that is meant to contain provider-specific configuration.

-In this document we are describing how this configuration looks like for Alicloud and provide an example `CloudProfile` manifest with minimal configuration that you can use to allow creating Alicloud shoot clusters.
+The [`core.gardener.cloud/v1beta1.Seed` resource](https://github.com/gardener/gardener/blob/master/example/50-seed.yaml) is structured similarly.
+Additionally, it allows configuring settings for the backups of the main etcds' data of shoot clusters control planes running in this seed cluster.

+This document explains the necessary configuration for this provider extension.
 In addition, this document also describes how to enable the use of customized machine images for Alicloud.

+## `CloudProfile` resource

+This section describes, how the configuration for `CloudProfile` looks like for Alicloud by providing an example `CloudProfile` manifest with minimal configuration that can be used to allow the creation of Alicloud shoot clusters.

-## `CloudProfileConfig`
+### `CloudProfileConfig`

 The cloud profile configuration contains information about the real machine image IDs in the Alicloud environment (AMIs).
 You have to map every version that you specify in `.spec.machineImages[].versions` here such that the Alicloud extension knows the AMI for every version you want to offer.